 To make the Caramel Sauce:

-- As soon as the caramel is dark amber in color, immediately remove it from the heat and slowly add the heavy cream while whisking constantly.
+- As soon as the caramel is dark amber in color, reduce heat to low, and gradually add the heavy cream while whisking constantly.
 Caramel will bubble violently.

-- Return mixture to medium heat and simmer until any clumps have dissolved and mixture is smooth.
+- Stir caramel sauce over low or medium heat until any clumps have dissolved and mixture is smooth.

-- Remove from heat and stir in butter and salt.
-Add vanilla extract and if desired, vanilla bean and whiskey.
+- Remove from heat and stir in butter, then vanilla and salt.